msherry/flycheck-pycheckers/README.md

 Variables that can be set in the configuration file include the following.
-Note that these are implemented as modifying the values received by `argparse` in the `pycheckers.py` script, so running `bin/pycheckers.py --help` is a good way to find other options that may be specified.:
+Note that these are implemented as modifying the values received by `argparse` in the `pycheckers.py` script, so running `bin/pycheckers.py --help` is a good way to find other options that may be specified.

 * <*checker*\>_command - a customized command for running a given checker.
 For example, if you work at a company that provides its own driver script/daemon